 Inflation in Israel increases some of our expenses, which, because of competitive pressures, are generally not offset, fully or as quickly, by increases in our selling prices and revenues.
 See "Item 3.
-Key Information - D. Risk Factors - Risks Related to Our Business As a Whole - Impact of inflation may adversely affect our financial expenses and operating income," "-Related to Our Business As a Whole - Currency fluctuations might affect our operating results and translation of operating results," and "Risks Related to Dor Alon - Dor Alon is exposed to fluctuations in the foreign exchange rate, interest rates and the consumer price index, which could materially adversely affect its financial results."
+Key Information - D. Risk Factors - Risks Related to Our Business As a Whole - Fluctuations of inflation may adversely affect our financial expenses and operating income" and "Item 3.
+Key Information - D. Risk Factors - Risks Related to Our Business As a Whole - Fluctuations of and "Item 3.
+Key Information - D. Risk Factors - Risks Related to Our Business As a Whole - Related to Our Business As a Whole - Currency fluctuations might affect our operating results and translation of operating results."

 Dor Alon is exposed to fluctuations in the US dollar - NIS exchange rate due to credit that Dor Alon obtains from its suppliers (mostly from Oil Refineries Ltd., which is linked to the US dollar).
 In addition, any devaluation of the NIS against various non-Israeli currencies in which we or our suppliers pay for imported goods has the effect of increasing the selling price of those products which we sell in Israel in NIS and affects our operating results.
 In particular, a devaluation of the NIS against the Chinese currency could significantly increase the cost of production of our non-food products at our Bee Group stores and the selling price of those products to our customers.
 An increase in price of imported goods by our suppliers can usually be offset by an increase in the consumer price of such goods.
 This devaluation would have a greater effect on our non-food retail business because a higher proportion of the goods that we sell in our Bee Group stores is acquired from suppliers overseas.
 This devaluation would also cause an increase in our expenses as recorded in our NIS denominated financial results even though the expenses denominated in non-Israeli currencies will remain unchanged.
 Changes in interest rates, in the Israeli consumer price index and in the US dollar - NIS exchange rate could materially adversely affect our financial results.
-In addition, we have loans in NIS, some of which are subject to floating interest rates and some are linked to the Israeli consumer price index.
-Due to these loans and to the consumer price index linked debentures issued by us, we are exposed to changes in bank interest rates and in the Israeli consumer price index.
+In addition, we have loans and debentures in NIS, some of which are subject to floating interest rates and some are linked to the Israeli consumer price index.
+We also have rent expenses and other operating expenses which are linked to the Israeli consumer price index.
+Due to these expenses in the Israeli consumer price index.